 Visit Muir Woods and measure yourself against the Redwood trees.

-The Redwood trees are native to California and can be far from San Francisco in Muir Woods.
-There is a display of the different types of Redwood trees here, which is impressive.
+The Redwood trees are native to California and can be found far from San Francisco in Muir Woods.
+There is an impressive display of the different types of Redwood trees here.
 The Redwood trees are enormous, with the tallest one reaching 258 feet (79 m).

 Although the area of North Beach is informally known as Little Italy, this can be somewhat confusing.
 Why?
 Because North Beach was once a fishing village with many Italian immigrants, today, the shoreline has extended, so this area has no beach in sight; what it still has, though, is an Italian feel.